Azadeh-T/custom-python-precinct-retrofit-workflow/README.md

 This repository contains the custom-developed Python workflow used for the manuscript:

-“A co-assessment framework for balancing outdoor thermal stress and operational carbon emissions in precinct-scale retrofit under urban microclimate conditions”
+“A microclimate-aware assessment framework for balancing outdoor thermal stress and operational carbon emissions in precinct retrofitting”

 The workflow supports iterative precinct-scale retrofit assessment by orchestrating Latin Hypercube Sampling, model execution, and post-processing of operational CO₂e and PET-based outdoor thermal-stress indicators.